Caladiums are ornamental plants with striking foliage in variegated combinations of green, pink, red, and white.

-Work the soil down eight to 10 inches, adding amendments as needed, until you have a loose, crumbly consistency.
+Work the soil down eight to 10 inches, adding amendments as needed, until it has a loose, crumbly consistency.

 Mix in a well-balanced, slow-release, all-purpose granular fertilizer at this time, if desired.

-You may continue to feed your plants throughout the growing season per package instructions, but don’t overdo it, or your leaves might become entirely green.
+You may continue to feed your plants throughout the growing season per package instructions, but don’t overdo it, or the leaves might become entirely green.